40-4/Sakuya/README.md

 You can configure `SakuyaCLI` scene via export variables, overriding its theme, changing display modes, activation key and logging level.

-To make your command work, you need to respective your `SakuyaCommand` resource to the `SakuyaCLI`'s command array variable.
+To make your command work, you need to add your respective `SakuyaCommand` resource to the `SakuyaCLI`'s Loaded Commands variable.

 If you have any questions, feel free to open new github Issue!